Chinese police apply to arrest 18 at scandal-hit vaccine firm

 China’s drug regulator has accused Changsheng of fabricating production and inspection records related to a rabies vaccine regularly given to infants.

+The investigation group said the company had systematically falsified production and testing records to avoid regulatory scrutiny, according to Xinhua.

+President Xi Jinping has ordered all relevant departments to investigate the scandal, which has triggered public outrage in what is the latest case of tainted medical products.

-Reporting by Ben Blanchard and Tina Qiao; Editing by Mark Heinrich
+Reporting by Ben Blanchard and Tina Qiao, Editing by Mark Heinrich, William Maclean